Airflow Summit 2025 is coming October 07-09. Register now for early bird ticket!

 • A DAG run timeout, specified by dagrun_timeout in the DAG’s definition.

-• An Airflow worker running out of memory - Usually, Airflow workers that run out of memory receive a SIGKILL and are marked as a zombie and failed by the scheduler.
+• An Airflow worker running out of memory - Usually, Airflow workers that run out of memory receive a SIGKILL, and the scheduler will fail the corresponding task instance for not having a heartbeat.
 However, in some scenarios, Airflow kills the task before that happens.

 Was this entry helpful?